aparo/pyes/docs/guide/reference/query-dsl/term-query.rst

 Term Query
 ==========

-Matches documents that have fields that contain a a term (*not analyzed*).
+Matches documents that have fields that contain a term (*not analyzed*).
 The term query maps to Lucene **TermQuery**.
 The following matches documents where the user field contains the term **kimchy**:

 .. code-block:: js